Rotary and Book Club Member Q&A

 Rotarians are concerned with what is happening around the world, and love the international sense of community that Rotary brings.
 In that sense Rotarians who haven’t encountered the ShelterBox Book Club yet would find it very appealing.
 After all, it’s an interesting book every few weeks and a painless donation to ShelterBox and the amazing work it does.

-You can gift a Book Club membership?
+Did you know you can gift a Book Club membership?
 Do you think it would make a good present for Rotarians?

 Yes indeed – great idea!
 I know in my family we try to give experiences rather that ‘things’, and Shelterbox Book Club counts highly in those terms.